Pelecanus

 One of the most beautiful parts of Bogotá is Parque de la 93.
 A Costa Rican tourist writes that this place is “A peaceful, cozy place with lots of trees, surrounded by seating where you can read, have a drink, enjoy a coffee, or you can also get a beer and delicious food and at a good price”.

-The park can also be easily reached by public transport.
-The following SITP routes run near Parque de la 93: 19-3, 19-8, 193B, A410/F410, P500, T25 and Transmilenio M86.
-From the center I take the TM to Virrey station and then walk for 15 minutes.
+You can get there by public transportation.
+The following SITP routes pass near Parque de la 93: 19-3, 19-8, 193B, A410/F410, 421, P500, T25, and on Transmilenio, you can take the articulated bus M86.

 Parque de los Novios